erabug/wikigraph/readme.md

 <http://dbpedia.org/resource/Anarchism> <http://dbpedia.org/ontology/wikiPageWikiLink> <http://dbpedia.org/resource/William_McKinley> .
 <http://dbpedia.org/resource/Alabama> <http://dbpedia.org/ontology/wikiPageWikiLink> <http://dbpedia.org/resource/Andrew_Jackson> .
 ```
 Wikipedia is big!
 This file includes over 150 million relationships.
-Since the links file was quite large, I ran <kbd>clean_ttl.py</kbd> to pull out the page names from the source and target and write them to a tab-separated file, since I didn't need the url or the link between them.
+To reduce the file size before filtering data, I ran <kbd>clean_ttl.py</kbd> to pull out the page names from the source and target and write them to a tab-separated file.
 This significantly reduced the file sizes for both links and redirects (23GB -> 6.2GB, 980MB -> 275MB).

 I then used <kbd>master_clean.py</kbd> to parse and clean the page links.
 As a first pass, this meant removing redirect pages and duplicates.
 After looking at the output, I realized that almost half of the page links were to pages that had no outgoing links--they were dead-ends.
 Some were specific types of links (e.g. File, Category, Help) so I could filter those. *(Side note: Why don't they keep track of inter-Wikipedia links on Category pages?
-That would be useful for this project.)*
+Those could be useful.)*

 However, even outside those categories, almost half of the pages in the file never linked to anything else.
-I decided to modify my cleaning script to remove the dead-ends (and any links pointing to them) from my data (see [Pruning the Graph](#pruning-the-graph) for my rationale).
+I decided to modify my cleaning script to remove the dead-ends--and any links pointing to them--from my data (see [Pruning the Graph](#pruning-the-graph) for my rationale).

 Here is the main function in <kbd>master_clean.py</kbd>: